 One time I had a high school bulletin board with a huge crossword puzzle using vocabulary words.
 It was fun, but my students wanted one for each chapter’s vocabulary.
 Blowing up the puzzle and laminating it (for multiple use) was costly, and since I was paying for it, I only did it once.

 Another time, I did a “falling for books” display.
 I think it was too cutesy for older students.
 The border was leaves, and I put book images at an angle, like they were falling.

 Like so much in teaching, not every effort will succeed.
 Involving students, showcasing work, and highlighting topics studied works well in my classroom.

 Creating effective bulletin boards for high school students is tough.
-Students do not want to look at babyish images, and they don’t care about “seasons” or “months.”
+Students do not want to look at babyish images, and they don’t care about what interested them a few years ago.